 Faucets have many small parts that work in conjunction to deliver water flow.
 Unfortunately, many of these parts may wear out after years of use.
 If your faucet seems to leak near the base, it may be that the adjusting ring or packing nut has become loose.
 To address this issue, remove the handle on a rotary ball faucet and tighten the adjusting ring.

 If the leak continues after you've tightened the adjusting ring, you may need to replace the springs or the seals.
 Check the area around the sink carefully to ensure that water isn’t leaking underneath the fixture too.

 2. Worn Out O-rings

-To inspect the O-ring, you'll want to remove the cartridge and determine if it's just the O-rings or if the entire cartridge needs replaced.
-Your local Do it Best store is a great place to go for expert advice and replacement parts when determining what you need.
+To inspect the O-ring, you'll want to remove the cartridge and determine if the O-rings appear degraded or if the problem seems to be with the entire cartridge.
+Your local Do it Best store is an excellent place for expert advice and replacement parts when determining what you need.

 3. Washer Issues

 When water is dripping from the faucet's spout directly, the culprit is usually the washer.
 The washer presses against the faucet's valve seat when the water turns on.
 Over time, the repetitive motion and resistance can cause the washer to wear out.